skoniks/steamsell/README.md

 ## Base Installation
 1. Enabled browser Developer mode.
-2. Drag .crx file to your browser extensions page.
+2. Drag SteamSELL dir. to your browser extensions page.

 > Default version is based on russian items price parser (STEAMP.RU) and is translated only in Russian.
 If you want to amend it - you are welcome.